 Once you have the ingredients and you’re ready to start, it’s simple, like making a cake.
 If possible, grab a couple of friends to help you – it’s easier, and more fun.

-Congratulations, You’re now a Microbe Farmer!
-Now remember, always keep the pile moist!
+Congrats, you’re now a Microbe farmer.
+Remember, always keep the pile moist.

 Like us, compost needs food, air, and water.
 Your heap is a farm of billions of microbial life forms.
 They live on organic matter, air and water, so make sure that your compost heap is always moist.